mammuth/play-books-notes/README.md

 ### Deployment
 - Modify `docker-compose.prod.yml` according to your needs
-- Run `docker-compose -d -f docker-compose.prod.yml up`
+- Run `docker-compose -f docker-compose.prod.yml up -d`
 - Think about adding a reverse proxy or use something like Traefik

 ## Available endpoints